Quaternionic Reweighted Amplitude Flow for Phase Retrieval in Image Reconstruction: Quaternionic Reweighted Amplitude Flow

 with high probability, where $c_{g}>0$ is a constant.

 Combining the two bounds \eqref{bb1} and \eqref{bb2}, we find that the LRC holds for $\mu$ and $\lambda$ satisfying for sufficiently small $\varepsilon$ and $\delta$. \end{proof}

-Finally, we still need to prove the following, which is open in the complex case as well.
-Once it is resolved in the complex setting, it will be possible to extend to the present quaternionic case without significant efforts. \begin{pro}[Open] If there exists a numerical constant $c>0$ such that along the search direction $\nabla \ell_{{\rm rw}}(\bz)$, the following uniform lower bound holds
+Finally, we still need to prove the following, which is open in the complex case as well. \begin{pro}[{\bf Open}] If there exists a numerical constant $c>0$ such that along the search direction $\nabla \ell_{{\rm rw}}(\bz)$, the following uniform lower bound holds